Acupressure & The Wooden Tool: What the Ancients Knew About Joint Bulletproofing!

 This operates according to the principle of Agonist-Antagonist.
 What that means is is that when one muscle is stretching, its opposite muscle is tightening, contracting, and strengthening.

-By applying pressure at the Acupressure Point with our fingers, we are tightening, strengthening, and contracting the muscle we are applying pressure too…and at the same time stretching out its opposite.
+By applying pressure at the Acupressure Point with our fingers, we are stretching, loosening, and relaxing the muscle we are applying pressure to…and at the same time tightening, strengthening, and contracting its opposite.

 THE SECRET TO ITS SUCCESS